dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 124
 This problem was asked by Microsoft.
-You have 100 fair coins and you flip them all at the same time.
+<br>You have 100 fair coins and you flip them all at the same time.
 Any that come up tails you set aside.
 The ones that come up heads you flip again.
 How many rounds do you expect to play before only one coin remains?
-Write a function that, given $n$, returns the number of rounds you'd expect to play until one coin remains.
+<br>Write a function that, given $n$, returns the number of rounds you'd expect to play until one coin remains.

 [Solution](solutions/problem_124.py)
 - - - -

 #### Problem 125
 This problem was asked by Google.
-Given the root of a binary search tree, and a target K, return two nodes in the tree whose sum equals K.
+<br>Given the root of a binary search tree, and a target K, return two nodes in the tree whose sum equals K.
-For example, given the following tree and K of 20
+<br>For example, given the following tree and K of 20
 ```
     10
    /   \